 How to adapt your SEO strategy?

-- Add schema markups where necessary, check they are implemented correctly (link to checker – green room doc)
+- Add schema markup where necessary, check they are implemented correctly

 - With up to 4 ads now being listed above organic results, this represents a strong opportunity for your listing to benefit from a higher CTR.